stoplightio/spectral/docs/rulesets.md

 The example above adds a single rule that checks that tags objects have a description property defined.

-Running `spectral lint` on the following object with the rulset above will result in an error being reported, since the tag does not have a description:
+Running `spectral lint` on the following object with the ruleset above will result in an error being reported, since the tag does not have a description:

 ```json
 {